silverqx/TinyORM/docs/query-builder.md

                         ->whereColumn("updated_at", ">", "created_at")
                         .get();

-You may also pass a `QVector<WhereColumnItem>` of column comparisons to the `whereColumn` method.
+You may also pass a `QVector<Orm::WhereColumnItem>` of column comparisons to the `whereColumn` method.
 These conditions will be joined using the `and` operator:

     auto [ok, users] = DB::table("users")
                         ->whereColumn({